caranuial/LogAnalysis/README.md

 # LogAnalysis

+Running under Win10
+--
 To run this project you will need Git Bash, Python 3 & Vagrant instled on your machine.

 Copy files into your local vagrant folder.

-Copy udacity DB file into your local vagrant folder.
+Copy Udacity DB file into your local vagrant folder (file is uncluded).

 Run Bash, navigate to your vagrant folder.